Flamehaven/Proofcore-AI-Benchmark/GITHUB_STRATEGY.md

 **Launch Thread**:
 ```
-1/ 🔮 Introducing ProofBench – the next generation of mathematical proof verification
+1/ 🔮 Introducing ProofCore – the next generation of mathematical proof verification

 Combines the precision of symbolic math with the intelligence of modern AI